joebb97/joebb-website-source/content/blog/ipv6-homelab.md

 Back to the example, the LAN has 2001:dead:beef:1::/64 and fce2:10:88:0::/64 assigned.

 Now the Ad-blocking Resolver will get two IPv6 addresses on this LAN, both calculated using the EUI-64 algorithm discussed earlier.
-Again its MAC address is 32:33:34:35:36:37.
-These addresses will be 2001:dead:beef:1:3033:34ff:fe35:3637 and fce2:10:88:0:3033:34FF:FE35:3637
+Again, its MAC address is 32:33:34:35:36:37.
+These addresses will be 2001:dead:beef:1:3033:34ff:fe35:3637 and fce2:10:88:0:3033:34ff:fe35:3637

 Now the Router can use the fce2 address in its RDNSS advertisements without fear of it changing.

-To quote a colleague of mine who is a volunteer for ARIN, “I view any time that someone considers IPv6 ULAs a ‘good thing’ as a failure.”
-Which I agree with.
+To quote a colleague of mine who is a volunteer for ARIN, “I view any time that someone considers IPv6 ULAs a ‘good thing’ as a failure”, which I agree with.
 Setting them up is cumbersome.

 # IPv6 NAT ULAs to GUAs

 Here’s where things get even more spicy.

-You would think you could NAT IPv6 ULAs into GUAs using prefix translation, (NPTv6 is the common one), but doing that is actually pointless for dual-stack networks.
+You would think you could NAT IPv6 ULAs into GUAs using prefix translation (NPTv6 is the common one), but doing that is actually pointless for dual-stack networks.
 Dual-stack means you have IPv4 and IPv6 set up, which is the most common way to deploy IPv6 today.
-More on dual-stack networks at the end.
+In this setup, the router would translate any ULA address like fce2:10:88:0::/64 into the GUA prefix 2001:dead:beef:1::/64 as traffic exits the LAN.

 When it comes to choosing what source address to use for a connection, applications use something called the “happy eyeballs” algorithm.
-If a host has both an IPv4 and an IPv6 A/AAAA DNS record then you race connecting to both and see which one comes back faster.
+If a host has both an IPv4 (A) and IPv6 (AAAA) DNS record, the application races connecting to both and uses whichever responds first.

-[This article](https://blog.ipspace.net/2022/05/ipv6-ula-made-useless/) linked from [this forum post](https://forum.opnsense.org/index.php?topic=33902.0) indicate that IPv6 ULAs have a lower priority than IPv4 when it comes to picking an address in the happy eyeballs algorithm.
+[This article](https://blog.ipspace.net/2022/05/ipv6-ula-made-useless/) linked from [this forum post](https://forum.opnsense.org/index.php?topic=33902.0) indicates that IPv6 ULAs have a lower priority than IPv4 when it comes to picking an address in the happy eyeballs algorithm.

 In this case if your network devices don’t know about the GUAs, and instead solely see a Private IPv4 and an IPv6 ULA on their interface, they will always pick the Private IPv4 when accessing the internet.

-For example, if the Resolver from before had fce2:10:88:0:3033:34FF:FE35:3637 and 10.88.0.2 assigned to its network port, it won’t ever use the fce2 address.
+For example, if the Resolver from before had fce2:10:88:0:3033:34ff:fe35:3637 and 10.88.0.2 assigned to its network port, it won’t ever use the fce2 address.

-Contrast this to example before where the Resolver would have 2001:dead:beef:1:3033:34ff:fe35:3637, fce2:10:88:0:3033:34FF:FE35:3637, and 10.88.02.
+Contrast this to the example before where the Resolver would have 2001:dead:beef:1:3033:34ff:fe35:3637, fce2:10:88:0:3033:34ff:fe35:3637, and 10.88.0.2.
 In this example it will race between the 2001: and 10.88 addresses.

 # IPv6 NAT GUA to GUA